apache/mxnet/docs/how_to/env_var.md

 * MXNET_GPU_WORKER_NTHREADS
   - Values: Int ```(default=2)```
-  - The maximum number of streams to use on each GPU.
+  - The maximum number of threads to use on each GPU.
 This parameter is used to parallelize the computation within a single GPU card.
 * MXNET_GPU_COPY_NTHREADS
   - Values: Int ```(default=1)```
   - The maximum number of concurrent threads that do the memory copy job on each GPU.